nbdavis/eyes/README.md

 # eyes
-This will show you how to move mouse to show how the eyes respond
+This was a great exercise to demonstrate how to make objects respond to mouse movement in CSS.